antonyanuraj/antonyanuraj.github.io/README.md

 ### 4) Customizing Jekyll theme applied to Website

 **Making changes to the website is as simple as making changes to the content.
 Jekyll will process everything again and display the website with the new changes in content.
-This type of flexibility is what makes Jekyll one of the most popular static site generator.**
+This type of flexibility is what makes Jekyll one of the most popular static site generator according to Andrew Etter.**

 - Open file called `_config.yml`.